College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 An over-the-air antenna helps you get games on your local channels.
 It is an affordable way to watch games without a TV provider, but it limits you to your local TV market.

-If you want more than that, live TV streaming services are your best choice.
+If you want more than that, live TV streaming services are your best choice when trying to determine how to watch college football without cable.

 These platforms carry many, if not all, of the conference networks and other popular sports channels.
 This allows you to easily watch the season all the way up to the national championship game.